ghoshRitesh12/nami/README.md

 > Figure out how to use `go generate` to generate prebuild route mappings and also perhaps do some stuff to integrate the generate route mappings with a web framework.
 >
 > This should be fun

+THIS SHOULDN'T BE A PACKAGE, IT SHOULD BE A PROGRAM THAT DOES STUFF